dkaluza/active-light/README.md

 ### 4. GPU version.

 GPU version currently requires in conda installation and CUDA capable GPU.
-Pleace first activate suitable conda environment in which active-light has been installed via:
+Please first activate suitable conda environment in which active-light has been installed via:

 ```
 conda activate <env-name>